Not what you want?

 Other translations include:

-God, mysterious, divine essence, lively, spiritual being, divinity, supernatural, soul, mind, nerves, and energy.
+God, deity, mysterious, divine essence, lively, spiritual being, divinity, supernatural, soul, mind, nerves, and energy.
 In some extended context it can mean genius or unusual.

-精神伴侶 is title means "Spiritual Soul Mates".
-The first two characters mean "spiritual" or "soul".
-The second two characters mean "mates", "companions" or "partners".
+精神伴侶 is title means "Spiritual Soul Mates."
+The first two characters mean "spiritual" or "soul."
+The second two characters mean "mates," "companions" or "partners."

 精神伴侶 is more about the spiritual connection between partners rather than a "fate-brought-us-together" kind of soul mates.

-Both halves of this title have meaning in Japanese, but I've not yet confirmed that this is a commonly-used title in Japan.
+Both halves of this title have meaning in Japanese but I've not yet confirmed that this is a commonly used title in Japan.

-These Japanese Kanji can be translated as "religious enlightenment" or "spiritual peace gained through faith".
+These Japanese Kanji can be translated as "religious enlightenment" or "spiritual peace gained through faith."

-Other dictionaries define as, "spiritual peace and enlightenment" or "keeping an unperturbed mind through faith".
+Other dictionaries define as, "spiritual peace and enlightenment" or "keeping an unperturbed mind through faith."

-My Buddhist dictionary defines it as, "spiritual peace and realization of enlightenment".
+My Buddhist dictionary defines it as, "spiritual peace and realization of enlightenment."

 This energy flow is a fundamental concept of traditional Asian culture.

 氣 is romanized as "Qi" or "Chi" in Chinese, "Gi" in Korean, and "Ki" in Japanese.

 Chi is believed to be part of everything that exists, as in "life force" or "spiritual energy".
 It is most often translated as "energy flow," or literally as "air" or "breath".
-Some people will simply translate this as "spirit”, but you have to take into consideration the kind of spirit we're talking about.
+Some people will simply translate this as "spirit" but you have to take into consideration the kind of spirit we're talking about.
 I think this is weighted more toward energy than spirit.

 The character itself is a representation of steam (or breath) rising from rice.
-To clarify, the character for rice is shown to the right.
+To clarify, the character for rice looks like this:

 Steam was apparently seen as visual evidence of the release of "life energy" when this concept was first developed.
 The Qi / Chi / Ki character is still used in compound words to mean steam or vapor.

 The etymology of this character is a bit complicated.
-It's suggested that the first form of this character from bronze script (about 2500 years ago) looked like one the symbols shown to the right.
+It's suggested that the first form of this character from bronze script (about 2500 years ago) looked like these samples:

 However, it was easy to confuse this with the character for the number three.
 So the rice radical was added by 221 B.C. (the exact time of this change is debated).
-This first version with the rice radical is shown to the right.
+This first version with the rice radical looks like this:

 The idea of Qi / Chi / Ki is really a philosophical concept.
 It's often used to refer to the "flow" of metaphysical energy that sustains living beings.
 Yet there is much debate that has continued for thousands of years as to whether Qi / Chi / Ki is pure energy, or consists partially, or fully of matter.